zzjjjiang/python-starter/Git/readme.md

 - Create a PR, wait for instructor to review and comment

 ### Ex 7.
 Message Recall
-- Get the latest code from the MOL repo
+- Get the latest code for the `dev` branch from the MOL repo
 - Find the message from a previous commit for `app3.py` that had something to do with cats